lamberta/devkit-doc/guide/game-walkthrough.md

-The `GC.Application` class is special in that it has two callback functions, `initUI` and `launchUI`, that it checks for and runs when ready.
-This is where we'll hook in our main game code.
+The `GC.Application` class is special in that it has two callback functions, `initUI` and `launchUI`, that it checks for and runs when ready---this is where we'll hook in our main game code.
 The `initUI` function is run after the Game Closure engine is created and the scene graph is ready.
 When the `launchUI` function is called, the splash/loading